Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 toc_sticky: true
 ---

 Netflix Eurkea is a REST based middleware designed for discovery and load balancing of web applications.
-This article includes the [configurations](#configurations) required to get a Netflix Eureka based app running correctly in App Service (for those who already have a Netflix Eureka app), and a [demo project](#get-started-with-example-netflix-eureka-project) showing a working example of Netflix Eureka based services working together on Azure App Servcie (for those starting from scratch).
+This article includes the [configurations](#configurations) required to get a Netflix Eureka based app running correctly in App Service (for those who already have a Netflix Eureka app), and a [demo project](#get-started-with-example-netflix-eureka-project) showing a working example of Netflix Eureka based services working together on Azure App Service (for those starting from scratch).

 ## Netflix Eureka on App Service